 A FEMALE AS THE HEAD OF HOUSEHOLD

 This is the 1830 US Census record for Halifax County, VA.
 Sarah Blanks is listed as the head of the household.
 What exactly does that mean?
-With no other information about Sarah, we know she is a widow.
+With no other information about Sarah, we know she is most likely a widow.
 Females listed as head of households were usually widows.
 Her household included 2 male children under 5, 1 male child 5-9, 1 male 30-39, 2 female children under 5, 1 female child 5-9 and 1 female 30-39.
 This would have been Sarah herself.
 [The second page of the record listed Sarah with 1 male slave.]

 Sarah’s birth date can be estimated to be from 1790-1800.